camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/automation-anywhere.md

 1. Select **Authenticate (username and API key)** in the **Authentication** section.
 2. Set **Password** to `Password` to the secret you created (i.e. `secrets.AUTOMATION_ANYWHERE_PASSWORD`).
-3. Set **API key** to `API key` to the secret you created (i.e. `secrets.AUTOMATION_ANYWHERE_API_KEY`).
+3. Set **API key** as `API key` to the secret you created (i.e. `secrets.AUTOMATION_ANYWHERE_API_KEY`).
 The API-Key is a 40-character string generated in the Control Room.
-See [create and assign API key generation role documentation](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/enterprise-cloud/topics/control-room/control-room-api/cloud-control-room-apikey-role.html) for learn more.
+See [create and assign API key generation role documentation](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/enterprise-cloud/topics/control-room/control-room-api/cloud-control-room-apikey-role.html) to learn more.

 ### _Authentication (refresh) token_ authentication